The Story of

 Other species that depend on this habitat include the Canada warbler (endangered), barn swallow (endangered), bank swallow (endangered), and the olive-sided flycatcher (threatened).
 West Mabou Beach Provincial Park is the only known location in the Maritime Provinces where the upswept moonwort fern grows, making this species even rarer than a species at risk.

-The park has a high potential for additional rare and/or unique species because of its unusual ecology, from its nationally unique gypsum karst, uncommon dune forests, and the fact that it features "one of the most unique and extensive dune systems in the province."
+The park has a high potential for additional rare and/or unique species because of its unusual ecology, from its nationally unique gypsum karst topography, uncommon dune forests, and the fact that it features "one of the most unique and extensive dune systems in the province."
+In fact, it's one of the very few large, undisturbed coastal dune systems left in Nova Scotia.

 Free for all to enjoy: